CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 5: Working with AI Search

-This task connects Azure AI Search to the output container in Blob Storage to index analyzed document data.
+In this task, you connects Azure AI Search to the output container in Blob Storage to index analyzed document data.
 It configures the index and indexer so fields like Organization and Address are searchable and facetable.
 Finally, it verifies the indexed data by running a search and confirming the trained fields appear correctly.

 1. In the Azure Portal, type **AI Search** in the search bar and choose it from the **Services** section.